jakartaee/validation-spec/README.md

 elements have been added, updated, removed or changed their position within all tagged elements of a section.

-The generated file (`build/tck-audit.xml`) should be formatted with a line width of 100 characters and must be checked into the
+The generated file _build/tck-audit.xml_ should be formatted with a line width of 100 characters (allowing for easier comparisons between versions) and must be checked into the [TCK project](https://github.com/beanvalidation/beanvalidation-tck/blob/master/tests/src/main/resources/tck-audit.xml).
-[TCK project](https://github.com/beanvalidation/beanvalidation-tck/blob/master/tests/src/main/resources/tck-audit.xml).
 If an update changed the section numbers of existing assertions, the corresponding tests need to be adapted as well since they reference the section numbers in the `@SpecAssertion` annotation.